opulencephp/Opulence/application/rdev/views/pages/README.md

 echo $template->render(); // "Hello, Beautiful Man"
 ```

-Alternatively, we could just render a template by passing it into `readFromInput()`:
+Alternatively, you could just render a template by passing it into `readFromInput()`:
 ```php
 use RDev\Views\Pages;